 - RF signals are downconverted and sampled into a continuous data stream. - Samples are segmented into data records for FFT processing based on the selected resolution bandwidth. - Data records are processed in the DPX transform engine. - Overlapped processing is used to improve minimum event duration performance.

-Table 1: Minimum FFT length versus trace length (independent of span and RBW), Option 200
+Table 1: Minimum FFT length versus trace length - independent of span and RBW (RSA6100B Series and RSA5100A Series with Option 200)